msimka/electronic-signature-app/README.md

 ## Support

-For issues or questions about this electronic signature solution, please refer to the Playwright documentation for testing automation and jsPDF documentation for PDF generation features.
+For issues or questions about this electronic signature solution, please refer to the Playwright documentation for testing automation and jsPDF documentation for PDF generation features.# Last updated: Sun Jun 29 09:51:47 PDT 2025